Buying property in Nicaragua?

 Is it realistic to exit with profit in Nicaragua as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Nicaragua is 5 to 7 years, which allows time for appreciation to cover transaction costs and provides a buffer against short-term market fluctuations.
+The minimum holding period that most often makes exiting with profit realistic in Nicaragua is around 5 to 7 years, because it takes that long for cumulative price appreciation to comfortably absorb the round-trip transaction costs and any periods of vacancy or maintenance.

 What sources have we used to write this blog article?